June 16, 2020

 This means that with the support of a chair, your clients can build strength, flexibility and balance to accomplish a leaner, more toned body at any age and any fitness level.
 It is also a way to help those facing injuries or movement restrictions to develop strength and heal in a gentler, more accessible way.

-Furthermore, throughout the practice of Dhara, a lot of emphases is placed on energy work.
+Furthermore, throughout the practice of Dhara, a lot of emphasis is placed on energy work.
 Certain aspects of ayurvedic massage and Marmara point work are brought in to this practice, which means there are meditative elements to the technique that are given just as much emphasis as the physical elements.

 Why is it beneficial?